desa35/Ranker/README.md

 ### Files

 Ranker.jar at this time requires a .tsv file with 2 columns.
-The first column presents the name of the entries while the second column provides a description.
+The first column should present the name of the entries while the second column is intended to provide a description.

 The output will then be two files that save your progress as well as a final ranking file that contains the order of entries from worst to best along with a score for each entry.